Alexander Shulgin

-Life and career
+Early life and career

-Shulgin was born in Berkeley, California, to Theodore Stevens Shulgin (1893–1978) and Henrietta D. (Aten) Shulgin (1894–1960).
+Shulgin was born on June 17, 1925, in Berkeley, California, to Theodore Stevens Shulgin (1893–1978) and Henrietta D. (Aten) Shulgin (1894–1960).
 His father was born in Chelyabinsk, Russia; his mother was born in Illinois.
 Theodore and Henrietta were public school teachers in Alameda County.

-Shulgin began studying organic chemistry as a Harvard University scholarship student at the age of 16.
-In 1943 he dropped out of school to join the U.S. Navy.
-While serving on USS Pope during World War II, a nurse gave Shulgin a glass of orange juice prior to surgery for a thumb infection.
-Shulgin drank the juice and, assuming that the powder at the bottom of the glass was a sedative, fell asleep rapidly.
-Upon waking he learned that the powder was undissolved sugar.
-The experience made him aware of the influence of placebos over the human mind.
+Shulgin studied organic chemistry at Harvard University as a scholarship student, and was enrolled there at the age of 16.
+He dropped out to join the U.S. Navy, during his second year at Harvard.
+In 1944 a military nurse gave Shulgin a glass of orange juice prior to a surgery for a thumb infection, while serving on USS Pope during World War II; he drank the juice and, assuming that crystals at the bottom of the glass were a sedative, "fell unconscious".
+Upon waking he learned that the crystals were undissolved sugar, and that doctors had administered anesthesia after he was already unconscious—an experience Drake Bennett of The New York Times Magazine referred to as "revelatory", and a "tantalizing hint of the mind's odd strength", as "his collapse was caused entirely by the placebo effect".

-After serving in the Navy, Shulgin returned to Berkeley, California, and in 1954 earned his PhD in biochemistry from the University of California, Berkeley.
-Through the late 1950s Shulgin completed post-doctoral work in the fields of psychiatry and pharmacology at University of California, San Francisco.
-After working at Bio-Rad Laboratories as a research director for a brief period, he began work at Dow Chemical Company as a senior research chemist.
+After serving in the armed forces, Shulgin returned to California, and earned his PhD in biochemistry from the University of California, Berkeley.
+Through the late 1950s, Shulgin completed post-doctoral work in the fields of psychiatry and pharmacology at University of California, San Francisco.
+After working at Bio-Rad Laboratories as a research director for a brief period, he began work at Dow Chemical Company, One of his early achievements at Dow was the invention of the first known biodegradable pesticide (mexacarbate).